JoyChopra1298/ESC-50/README.md

 	|--fold4/
 	|--fold5/
 ```
-Each fold has a csv file storing training log and .hdf5 storing trained model's weights.
+Each fold folder has a log.csv file storing training log and weights_best.hdf5 storing trained model's weights.

 Steps to run -